Understanding Your Electrics — Part 1 of 6

 How to tell which you've got

-Open the cupboard under your stairs (or wherever your electrics live) and take a look.
-If you see a row of switches you can flick on and off, that's a consumer unit with MCBs.
-If you see round fuse holders that you pull out, or a wooden back board with old ceramic fuse holders, that's a fuse box.
+Open your fuse box cupboard and take a look.
+If you see a row of switches you can flick on and off, that's a consumer unit.
+If you see round fuse holders that you pull out, or old ceramic fuse holders, that's a fuse box.
+Some homes have a consumer unit shell with old cartridge fuses inside — these are better than a full fuse box but still lack RCD protection.

 Does it actually matter?

 Safety.
 RCDs in a modern consumer unit can detect a fault and cut power in around 30 milliseconds — fast enough to prevent a fatal electric shock.
 Old fuse boxes don't have this protection at all.
-That's a significant safety gap, especially in homes with children or in kitchens and bathrooms where water and electricity are close together.

 Convenience.
-When a fuse blows, you're hunting for fuse wire or the right cartridge at 10pm.
+When a fuse blows, you're hunting for fuse wire at 10pm.
 When an MCB trips, you flick a switch.
-You can also see instantly which circuit has tripped, which helps you narrow down the problem.

 Do I need to upgrade right now?

 There's no law that says you must replace a working fuse box.
 But if you're planning electrical work, or your EICR flags the lack of RCD protection, it's one of the most worthwhile upgrades you can make.
-It's typically a one-day job and costs a few hundred pounds — a fraction of what a full rewire would cost, with a significant safety benefit.
+It's typically a one-day job.
+Not sure what you've got?
+Send me a photo on WhatsApp and I'll tell you in 30 seconds.